kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 <small>[dentedreality.com.au](http://dentedreality.com.au/)</small>

 ???
-Because WP is permissively licensed, frequently deployed upon a user's own server, and not prescriptive of what type of data it is used to store, WordPress has come to be used as an arbitrary personal data store
+Because WP is not prescriptive of what type of data it is used to store, WordPress has come to be used as an arbitrary personal data store.

 My friend Beau Lebens from Automattic, the parent company of WordPress.com, uses it to back up anything he publishes to other platforms and social networks; this is not a common use-case necessarily but it is not unique

+(WP is permissively licensed, frequently deployed upon a user's own server)

 ---